blueblackw/Linux-Server-Configuration/README.md

 ### Step 4: Change the SSH port from 22 to 2200
-1. Open file /etc/ssh/sshd_config with command `vi /etc/ssh/sshd_config`.
+1. Open file /etc/ssh/sshd_config with command `sudo vi /etc/ssh/sshd_config`.
-2. Change the port number on line 5 to `2200`.
-Save the change.
+2. Change the port number on line 5 from `22` to `2200`.
+Save the file.
 3. Restart SSH: `sudo service ssh restart`.